microsoft/windows-container-tools/LogMonitor/docs/README.md

 ### Configuration

 - `type` (required): This indicates the type of log you want to monitor for.
 It should be `ETW`.
 - `eventFormatMultiLine` (optional): This is Boolean to indicate whether you want the logs displayed with or without new lines.
-It is initially to True ad you can set it to False depending on how you want to view the logs on the console.
+It is initially set to True and you can set it to False depending on how you want to view the logs on the console.
 - `providers` (required): Providers are components that generate events.
 This field is a list that shows the event providers you are monitoring for.
     - `providerName` (optional): This represents the name of the provider.
 It is what shows up when you use logman.
     - `providerGuid` (required): This is a globally unique identifier that uniquely identifies the provider you specified in the ProviderName field.